Manage user accounts with scripts

 - Import users from a file

-Switch from Device Hours to Concurrent Devices license mode.
+Switch from time-based (hours license) to concurrent license mode.
 Note that you need to restart the server for the switch to take effect.

 - When using the shared spaces feature: Create a new operator or assign operator permissions to an existing user.

 * Note: These options are supported for LDAP only when the username is an email.